 Follow the directions for using this medicine provided by your doctor.
-THIS MEDICINE BEGINS LOWERING BLOOD SUGAR about 1/2 to 1 hour after an injection.
-The peak effect occurs 2 to 3 hours after the dose.
-The effects last for about 5 to 7 hours.
+THIS MEDICINE BEGINS LOWERING BLOOD SUGAR about 4 to 8 hours after an injection.
+The peak effect occurs from 10 to 30 hours after the dose.
+The effects last for about 36 hours.
 THIS MEDICINE COMES WITH A PATIENT INFORMATION LEAFLET.
 Read it carefully.
 Ask your doctor, nurse, or pharmacist any questions that you may have about using this medicine or about giving injections.
 BE SURE YOU HAVE PURCHASED THE CORRECT INSULIN.
 Insulin comes in a variety of containers including vials, cartridges, and pens.
 Make sure that you understand how to properly measure and prepare your dose.
 If you have any questions about measuring or preparing your dose, contact your doctor, nurse, or pharmacist for information.
 STORE INSULIN IN A COLD PLACE, preferably in a refrigerator.
 Do not allow it to freeze.
 Protect insulin from direct sunlight.
 Read the information that came with your insulin for instructions on how to store your open container of insulin including when to discard the insulin container you are currently using.
 The length of time a package of insulin may be used depends on whether it is in a vial, cartridge, pen, or other device.
 Ask your pharmacist if you have questions about how to properly store or when to discard your insulin.
 It is very important to follow your insulin regimen exactly.
 DO NOT MISS any doses of insulin.
 Ask your doctor for specific instructions to follow in case you should ever miss a dose of insulin.

 ALWAYS CHECK THE APPEARANCE OF YOUR INSULIN.
 If you notice anything unusual or if you see solid particles or clumps, discard the insulin and begin using a new container of insulin.
 KEEP ALL DOCTOR AND LABORATORY APPOINTMENTS while you are using this medicine.
 Laboratory and/or medical tests such as fasting blood glucose levels or HBA1C levels may be done to monitor your progress or to check for side effects.
 DO NOT DRIVE, OPERATE MACHINERY, OR DO ANYTHING ELSE THAT COULD BE DANGEROUS until you know how you react to this medicine.
 DO NOT DRINK ALCOHOL without discussing with your doctor.
 INJECT EACH DOSE OF INSULIN in a different area to prevent skin irritation.
 AN INSULIN REACTION resulting from low blood sugar levels or hypoglycemia may occur if you take too much insulin, skip a meal, or exercise too much.
 Signs of hypoglycemia include increased heartbeat, headache, chills, sweating, tremor, increased hunger, changes in vision, nervousness, weakness, dizziness, drowsiness, or fainting.
 It is a good habit to carry glucose tablets or gel to treat low blood sugar.
 If you do not have a reliable source of glucose available, eat a quick source of sugar such as table sugar, honey, candy, or drink a glass of orange juice or non-diet soda to quickly raise your blood sugar level.
 TELL YOUR DOCTOR IMMEDIATELY about the reaction.
 BEFORE YOU BEGIN TAKING ANY NEW MEDICINE, either prescription or over-the-counter, check with your doctor or pharmacist.
 This includes medicine containing aspirin or other salicylates.
 FOR WOMEN: IF YOU PLAN ON BECOMING PREGNANT, discuss with your doctor the benefits and risks of using this medicine during pregnancy.
 IT IS UNKNOWN IF THIS MEDICINE IS EXCRETED in breast milk.
 If you are or will be breast-feeding, check with your doctor to discuss the benefits and risks to your baby.